ayrat555/ayrat555.github.io/_posts/2020-05-05-async-company-mode-backend.md

 You can find more about process filters [here](https://www.gnu.org/software/emacs/manual/html_node/elisp/Filter-Functions.html).

-3. Return calculated completions by calling the saved callback with your completions
+III.
+Return calculated completions by calling the saved callback with your completions

 ```lisp
 (funcall company-elixir--callback completions)